Decoding QR Codes for fun and profit

 • 18 bits defining the QR version

-• Always a 6x3 rectangle, above the bottom-left finder pattern and to the left of the top-left finder pattern
+• 3x6 rectangle to the left of the top-right finder pattern

-• Only present on large QR codes (version > 6)
+• Not present on smaller QR codes (version < 6)

 • 6 bit version number with 12 bits for error correction